ggorlen/resources/README.md

 ## Cryptography
+- <a href="https://cryptopals.com/">Cryptopals challenges</a>
 - <a href="https://crypto.stanford.edu/~dabo/cryptobook/BonehShoup_0_4.pdf">A Graduate Course in Applied Cryptography</a>
 - <a href="http://security.stackexchange.com/questions/45963/diffie-hellman-key-exchange-in-plain-english">DH key exchange in plain English</a>
+- <a href="https://nakabonne.dev/posts/understanding-how-aes-encryption-works/">Understanding how AES encryption works</a>

 ## Data science